About

 During the project, the thoughts and insights of the participants of various activities are recorded and presented in the blog and photoblog format in the section upynes.lt/en/stories.
 In 2021 the thoughts were recorded by Julija Račiūnaitė, Aistis Žekevičius, Karolina Gurjazkaitė, and Aistė Marija Stankevičiūtė.

-In 2022 the main activity of the UPYNĖS project is the social river game “On the Other Shore“, which will take place throughout the summer.
-During the river game, the separate riverbanks of Kaunas city will be connected by a unique river post system, which will allow each Kaunas resident to send a shipment to the other shore, as well as receive a shipment from the shore beyond the river, thus restoring broken diplomatic relations between city districts and creating dialogue between shores.
-Further expeditions and other activities with Kaunas city communities in 2022 will continue to be implemented in the city’s rivers, shores and streams.
+In 2022 the main activity of the UPYNĖS project was the social river game “On the Other Shore“, which took place throughout the whole summer of 2022.
+During the river game, the separate riverbanks of Kaunas city were connected by a unique river post system, which allowed each Kaunas resident to send a parcel to the other shore, as well as receive a shipment from the shore beyond the river, thus restoring broken diplomatic relations between city districts and creating dialogue between shores.
+For these postal operations, a unique 8.7 meter long pedal-powered ship was used (the ship was designed and built by Justinas Kalinauskas).
+Further expeditions and other activities with Kaunas city communities in 2022 were implemented in the city’s rivers, shores, and streams.

-www.upynes.lt is a part of the UPYNĖS project, which is organized together with the Kaunas branch of the Lithuanian Union of Architects.
-The project is presented by Kaunas – European Capital of Culture 2022.
+www.upynes.lt is a part of the UPYNĖS project, which was organized together with the Kaunas branch of the Lithuanian Union of Architects.
+The project was presented by Kaunas – European Capital of Culture 2022.

 Team